nbgallery/nbgallery/docs/installation.md

  * Download or clone the nbgallery source from github
  * `cd` into the nbgallery source directory
- * Run `bundle install` to install all the necessary ruby packages
+ * Run `bundle install` to install all the ruby gems used by nbgallery

 ## Platform-specfic notes